-The home page ‘Future’ image shows the 2010 extension to the Wiltshire Council offices at Bourne Hill in Salisbury, by Stanton Williams architects.
+The ‘Future’ image shows the 2010 extension to the Wiltshire Council offices at Bourne Hill in Salisbury, by Stanton Williams architects.
 This unashamedly modern extension to an early C18th building, originally a substantial house, was given an award by the Civic Society in 2011, and is seen by the Society as demonstrating that new developments in a medieval city do not need to timidly follow traditional styles of architecture.
-Indeed, it can be argued that the general tendency in recent times to go down that route has compromised and devalued the city’s architectural legacy.

-Other challenges to that legacy can be identified, less blatant than the erection of sub-standard imitations, but often equally insidious.
-Starting from the positive possibilities demonstrated by Bourne Hill, the various aspects contained within the ‘future’ title are explored under the following headings.
+Starting from the positive possibilities demonstrated by Bourne Hill, various aspects contained within the ‘future’ title are explored under the following headings.

-Trying to achieve high quality modern development.
+Achieving high quality modern development.
 The Bourne Hill extension is an excellent example of what can be achieved when no attempt is made to imitate traditional styles, and a completely contemporary idiom is sought.
 It is however a fairly exceptional case, and the challenge of achieving new developments of good quality is quite a complex one.
-The issues are set out in detail here…

 The setting of buildings.
-The spaces between buildings, what in urban environments is generally known as the public realm, can be as important as the buildings themselves.
+The spaces between buildings, can be as important as the buildings themselves.
 If a place like Salisbury, in particular, is to be seen at its best, attention needs to be paid to such things as paving, street furniture, street trees, and signs.
-That standards are often depressingly low, and means of remediation hard to find, are matters dealt with here…